p-pereira/evoltree/README.md

 ## Offline Learning: Fit MGEDT and MGEDTL models

-Next steps present the basic usage of both variants (MGEDT and MGEDTL) for modeling the previously loaded data in an oflline environment.Furthermore, since all solutions are stored, it is possible to continue the learning process if needed, by using the **refit** function, also presented below.
+Next steps present the basic usage of both variants (MGEDT and MGEDTL) for modeling the previously loaded data in an oflline environment.
+Furthermore, since all solutions are stored, it is possible to continue the learning process if needed, by using the **refit** function, also presented below.

 ```python3
 # Imports